Finite Mathematics, Finite Quantum Theory and Applications to Gravity and Particle Theory: Position operator in dS theory

-In has been noted in Sect. \ref{antigravity} that if ${\bf r}$ is defined as $i\partial/\partial{\bf p}$ then in semiclassical approximation ${\bf N}=-2E{\bf r}$.
-If this result is correct in the formalism of this chapter then it is obvious that the second relation in Eq. (\ref{27}) is the Poincare analog of the relation ${\bf J}={\bf r}\times{\bf p}$.
-However a problem arises how ${\bf r}$ should be defined in the present formalism and how to prove whether ${\bf N}=-2E{\bf r}$ or not.
-If ${\bf B}$ and ${\bf J}$ are given and ${\bf B}\neq 0$ then a requirement that ${\bf r}\times{\bf p}={\bf J}$ does not define ${\bf r}$ uniquely.
-One can define parallel and perpendicular components of ${\bf r}$ as ${\bf r}=r_{||}{\bf B}/|{\bf B}|+{\bf r}_{\bot}$ and analogously ${\bf N}=N_{||}{\bf B}/|{\bf B}|+{\bf N}_{\bot}$.
-Then the relation ${\bf r}\times{\bf p}={\bf J}$ defines uniquely only ${\bf r}_{\bot}$ and it follows from the second relation in Eq. (\ref{27}) that ${\bf N}_{\bot}=-2E{\bf r}_{\bot}$.
+By analogy with constructing a physical position operator in Sec. \ref{consistent}, the position operator in dS theory can be found from the following considerations.
+Since the operators ${\bf B}$ and ${\bf J}$ are consistently defined as representation operators of the dS algebra and we have defined ${\bf p}$ as ${\bf B}/2R$, one might seek the position operator such that on classical level the relation ${\bf r}\times{\bf p}={\bf J}/2$ will take place (the factor 1/2 is a consequence of Eq. (\ref{newCR})).
+On classical level one can define parallel and perpendicular components of ${\bf r}$ as ${\bf r}=r_{||}{\bf B}/|{\bf B}|+{\bf r}_{\bot}$ and analogously ${\bf N}=N_{||}{\bf B}/|{\bf B}|+{\bf N}_{\bot}$.
+Then the relation ${\bf r}\times{\bf p}={\bf J}/2$ defines uniquely only ${\bf r}_{\bot}$ and it follows from the second relation in Eq. (\ref{27}) that ${\bf N}_{\bot}=-2E{\bf r}_{\bot}$.
 However, it is not clear yet how $r_{||}$ should be defined and whether the last relation is also valid for the parallel components of ${\bf N}$ and ${\bf r}$.
 As follows from the second relation in Eq. (\ref{29}), it will be valid if $|sin\varphi|=r_{||}/R$, i.e. $\varphi$ is the angular coordinate.
-As noted in Sect. \ref{classical}, semiclassical approximation for a physical quantity can be valid only in states where this quantity is rather large.
+As noted in Sec. \ref{classical}, semiclassical approximation for a physical quantity can be valid only in states where this quantity is rather large.
 Therefore if $R$ is very large then $\varphi$ is very small if the distances are not cosmological (i.e. they are much less than $R$).
 Hence the problem arises whether this approximation is valid.
 This is a very important problem since in standard approach it is assumed that nevertheless $\varphi$ can be considered semiclassically.
-We will investigate this problem in the subsequent sections while in this one we assume that this is the case.
+Suppose first that this is the case and consider corrections to Poincare limit in classical limit.